Imposter Syndrome Therapy in Boston & NYC

 Why Work with Wellcore Healing

-My background as a former nonprofit Director who has worked in corporate and tech settings, I know how performance cultures feed imposter patterns.
+My background as a former nonprofit Director who has worked in corporate and tech settings means I know how performance cultures feed imposter patterns.
+I've seen firsthand how visibility can amplify self-doubt, how success can feel isolating, and how achievement-oriented environments create the perfect storm for imposter syndrome to thrive.

-I help clients in Boston, Manhattan, and Brooklyn build a healthier path to success that is grounded in resilience and increased confidence.
+This isn't theoretical for me—I've sat in those meetings, navigated those dynamics, and worked with hundreds of professionals who have experienced the same patterns.
+I help clients in Boston, Manhattan, and Brooklyn build a healthier path to success that's grounded in resilience and confidence, not constant proving.

 FAQs